conneroisu/cpre281-finalproj/README.md

 ##### Summary

 Essentially, the Instruction Memory module in the single-cycle MIPS processor acts as a read-only memory that stores the program instructions.
 It fetches instructions based on the provided memory address and outputs the complete instruction along with its control bits and function code for further processing by other components of the processor.

+## Verbose Components Code

+The following section shows detailed code snippets for the components of the processor.

+It includes detailed code comments to better explain the functionality and purpose of each component within the actual verilog code.